-The financial statements and note disclosures have been updated for the affects of the adoption of GASB Statement No. 82.
+The financial statements and note disclosures have been updated for the affects of the adoption of GASB Statement No. 75.

-B. Compliance and Accountability

-1. Finance-Related Legal and Contractual Provisions
+- B. Compliance and Accountability - 1.
+Finance-Related Legal and Contractual Provisions

-In accordance with GASB Statement No. 38, "Certain Financial Statement Note Disclosures," violations of finance-related legal and contractual provisions, if any, are reported below, along with actions taken to address such violations:
+In accordance with GASB Statement No. 38, "Certain Financial Statement Note Disclosures," violations of financerelated legal and contractual provisions, if any, are reported below, along with actions taken to address such violations:

-Violation

-In the Debt Service and Child

-Nutrition Funds, certain functional

-expenditures and other financing uses

-exceeded the appropriated amounts.

-Action Taken In the future, the budget will be amended before overspending, including budgeting for refunding bonds in the Debt Service
+Violation In the General Fund and Child Nutrition Funds, certain functional expenditures exceeded the appropriated amounts.
+Action Taken In the future, the budget will be amended before overspending.

-Fund.